JavierHerreraM/RESTful-API/README.md

 Route: https://jh-endpoint-api.herokuapp.com/users

 Does a GET request that searches for all users and returns a 200 status code and an array of users.
-Each user object has five properties: username, firstName, lastName, age, and email.
+Each user object has six properties: _id, username, firstName, lastName, age, and email.

 Response example:

 ```
 [
     {
+        "_id": "603b213f722b51001cc0da8f",
         "username": "Username1",
         "firstName": "First name1",
         "lastName": "Last name1",